Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Wiener Fractal Measure and Path-Integrals

-which essentially describes the Brownian motion of $\mathcal N$-bounded functions within a fractal space.
-Thus, the $\mathcal N$-bounded functions are subject to a Wiener stochastic process of fractals while they evolve in time.
-On the other hand, for any Wiener convergent measurable function $F(x_n(t_N),\cdots,x_n(t_1))$ the following integral exists and is well-defined for any $\mathcal N$;
+which essentially describes the Brownian motion of $\mathcal N$-bounded functions by referring to the fractal norm $\ell_{\kappa,\mu}$.
+Thus, the $\mathcal N$-bounded functions are subject to a Wiener process of fractality while they evolve stochastically in time.
+One should note that the restriction to $\mathbf C_{\mathcal N}$ is mandatory since integration is only well-defined for a finite-dimensional volume form.
+Hence, (\ref {wiener3}) is a well-defined probability measure as we promised before.
+However, since $\mathbf C = \bigcup_{\mathcal N} \mathbf C_{\mathcal N}$, then the path-integral will cover the whole of $\mathbf C$ as $\mathcal N \to \infty$.

+Considering $\mathbf C$ as the Hilbert space of quantum states on $S$, which is commonly identified with $L^2(S)$, the Wiener fractal measure (\ref{wiener3}) is, in fact, the probability measure that describes the Brownian motion of the quantum states via an infinite-dimensional Wiener stochastic process.
+In the following, we will establish that this probability measure turns into the well-known Feynman's path-integral formulation of scalar quantum field theoreis.
+In principle, we will demonstrate that the Brownian motion of quantum states, in the sense of quantum mechanics, will produce the dynamics of quantum fields in the framework of quantum field theory.